DavidMertz/CleaningDataVideo/README.md

 be present when libraries explicitly included in `pyproject.toml` want them.

 Some likely candidates, and how to install them in Linux/macOS are shown.
-System that use installers other than `apt` probably also spell libraries slightly differently.
+System that use installers other than `apt` probably also spell library names slightly differently.

 ```sh